-Generally, and historically, the TCO normally averages 1,000 complaints per year for the Toll Operators in the scheme and so would expect approximately 250 complaints per quarter.
-To receive 502 complaints in the last 12-month period is a significant reduction on the number expected.
+Generally, and historically, the TCO normally averages 1,000 complaints per year for the Toll Operator in the scheme and so would expect approximately 250 complaints per quarter.
+To receive 494 complaints in the last 12-month period is a significant reduction on the number expected.
 However, I note again in the last 12-month period the number of complaints has been impacted significantly by COVID-19.
-Nevertheless, all Toll Operators should be commended on the continual improvements being made to their internal complaint resolution services.
+Nevertheless, the Toll Operator should be commended on the continual improvements being made to their internal complaint resolution services.